Remote work has become more prevalent than ever.

 We mean, people may feel detached from work if they don’t know anyone in the company on a human level and everything is screens and display pictures!

-So, in this article, we will enlist some of the best online meeting apps and software in the market.
+So, in this article, we will enlist some of the best online meeting apps, platforms and software in the market.

 However, before getting into the list, let’s get a quick view of what online meeting applications are and why they’re crucial.